ioBroker/ioBroker.vis/README.md

 ## Settings
 ### Reload if sleep longer than
 There is a rule that after some disconnection period, the whole VIS page will be reloaded to synchronize the project.
 You can configure it in the menu "Settings...".
-If you set the interval to "never" so the page will never be reloaded.
+If you set the interval to "never", so the page will never be reloaded.

 ### Reconnect interval
 Set the interval between the connection attempts if disconnected.
 If you set 2 seconds, it will try to establish the connection every 2 seconds.